 If you’re longing to see the classic highlights, this trip will whisk you through Tanzania’s famous wildlife hotspots over 6 nights and end with 5 glorious days on the coast of Zanzibar.
 Especially if you are travelling between April and June, you will find yourself surrounded by millions of zebra and wildebeest as they traverse across the Central Serengeti Plains, under the ever watchful eye of the resident predator population.
-Then relax in a beachfront resort heaped with traditional Swahili charm, set in tropical gardens with over 1,000 palm trees.
+Then relax in an all inclusive beachfront resort overlooking the Indian Ocean and a pristine white sandy beach.

-Upon arrival into Kilimanjaro Airport, you are transferred immediately to your first accommodation ideally situated between the airport and Arusha, so you can check in and relax after your international flight and enjoy a relaxing nights sleep.
+Upon arrival into Kilimanjaro Airport, you are transferred immediately to your first accommodation at Arusha so you can check in and relax after your international flight and enjoy a relaxing nights sleep.

-After an early breakfast, you will be collected by your driver-guide and driven to Tanzania's hidden gem - the Tarangire National Park, home to ancient baobabs and elephant herds up to 300 strong - the perfect start to your northern safari journey.
-Emjoy a game drive through the Park, looking out for lion, antelope, zebra and all the other wildlife that reside here.
+After an early breakfast you will be collected by your driver-guide and driven to Tanzania's hidden gem - the Tarangire National Park, home to ancient baobabs and elephant herds up to 300 strong - the perfect start to your northern safari journey.
+Enjoy a game drive through the Park, looking out for lion, antelope, zebra and all the other wildlife that reside here.

-The next morning, you head to Karatu, driving through rural communities, until you reach your next lodge situated just outside the Ngorongoro Conservation Area.
+The next morning you head to Karatu, driving through rural communities, until you reach your next lodge situated just outside the Ngorongoro Conservation Area.
 After a relaxing afternoon, settle down for the evening to enjoy the spectacular sunset with the Oldeani volcano as a backcloth.
-Early the next morning, you head into the crater, which is is about 20 km across and 600 meters deep, and covers 300 sq km.
+Early the next morning, you head into the crater, which is is about 20 km across, 600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.

-Then its off to Zanzibar, staying at a hotel located on the east coast of the island.
-As well as being a magical destination for holidaymakers wishing to soak up the sun and the enchanting culture of Zanzibar, your beach resort also offers a host of sports and leisure facilities, as well as a spa.
+Then its off to Zanzibar, staying at a hotel located on the north-east coast of the island.
+As well as being a magical destination for holidaymakers wishing to soak up the sun and the enchanting culture of Zanzibar, your beach resort also offers a host of sports and leisure facilities as well as a spa.

-Arrive into Kilimanjaro Airport.
-Go through Immigration, collect your luggage and clear Customs, then make your way to the Arrivals Hall, where you will be met by your transfer driver who will be holding a sign board with your name on it.
-You will then be transferred to just outside of Arusha, where you can relax before beginning your safari adventure in the morning.
+Go through Immigration, collect your luggage and clear Customs, then make your way to the Arrivals Hall where you will be met by your transfer driver who will be holding a sign board with your name on it.
+You will then be transferred to Arusha where you can relax before beginning your safari adventure in the morning.

-After lunch, you will depart on a game drive in the Park.
-The Tarangire National Park is especially renowned for its large herds of elephants, tree climbing lions, huge pythons, its herds of oryx which are regularly seen, and also for its rock paintings which were done by early man tens of thousands of years ago.
+After lunch you will depart on a game drive in the Park.
+The Tarangire National Park is especially renowned for its large herds of elephants and oryx, tree climbing lions and huge pythons, as well as rock paintings which were done by early man tens of thousands of years ago.

 Ngorongoro Oldeani Lodge is a colonial lodge situated on a picturesque hill with spectacular views.
 The lodge is just 9 km from the Ngorongoro Gate.

 Depart after an early breakfast for the drive to the Ngorongoro Conservation Area Main Gate.
-Your driver will need to fill in some paperwork, so while you wait for him, you can visit the small information centre.
-You then drive up the narrow, winding road through magnificent trees and foliage to the crater rim itself - stopping at the view point to take in the most amazing view across the entire crater.
-The road continues around the crater rim to the descent road down into the crater, and within 90 minutes you will be on the crater floor itself.
+Your driver will need to fill in some paperwork, so while you wait for him you can visit the small information centre.
+You then drive up the narrow, winding road through magnificent trees and foliage to the crater rim itself, stopping at the view point to take in the most amazing view across the entire crater.
+The road continues around the crater rim to the descent road down into the crater and within 90 minutes you will be on the crater floor itself.
 The Ngorongoro Crater is on many peoples bucket list of places to see and visit.
 This natural wonder is the largest unflooded, intact volcanic caldera in the world.
-The actual crater is about 20 km across and 600 meters deep, and covers 300 sq km.
+The actual crater is about 20 km across.
+600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.
-Explore every inch of the caldera floor, stopping for a picnic lunch before heading back to your lodge, arriving in time for sundowners and dinner.
+Explore every inch of the caldera floor, stopping for a picnic lunch, before heading back to your lodge in time for sundowners and dinner.

 Ole Serai is ideally located near to the Central Seronera area of the Serengeti National Park around the vicinity of the famous Moru Kopjes.
-The camp is perched between the Rongai Hills and Nyaroboro Hills, a few metres away from the banks of the Mbalageti/Seronera River offering a variety of resident wildlife (including all the Big 5) as well as a Hippo Pool located only a few metres away from the camp.
+The area has a variety of resident wildlife (including all the Big 5) as well as a Hippo Pool located only a few metres away from the camp.

 Today, depart after breakfast with a packed lunch, which allows you to stay out for the entire day, returning late afternoon to the lodge.
 The Serengeti is probably one of the most famous safari destinations in the world, and offers what many people consider to be some of the best game viewing in Africa.
 Large herds of wildebeest and buffalo, thousands of antelope such as eland, impala, gazelles and topi, and family groups of zebra and giraffe are closely watched by eager predators such as lion, leopard, cheetah and spotted hyena, who are always on the lookout for a quick and easy meal.
 Rhino, elephant, jackal, aardwolf, porcupine, warthogs, baboons, vervet monkeys, serval cats and hippo are just some of the other 70 mammal species that can be found here.

 After lunch, depart on a game drive in the Park.
-The Lake Manyara National Park is renowned for its excellent bird-watching opportunities in general, as more than 400 different bird species have been recorded.
-Other wildlife includes elephant, buffalo, cheetah, hippo, Masai giraffe, wildebeest, impala, zebra, warthogs, large troops of baboons, and the legendary but rarely seen tree-climbing lions.
+The Lake Manyara National Park is renowned for its excellent bird-watching opportunities, as more than 400 different bird species have been recorded.
+Other wildlife includes elephant, buffalo, cheetah, hippo, Masai giraffe, wildebeest, impala, zebra, warthogs, large troops of baboons and the legendary but rarely seen tree-climbing lions.

-After breakfast, you will be transferred back to Arusha.
+After breakfast, you will be transferred back to Arusha and taken to Arusha Airport.
 The drive is about 2.5 to 3 hours on a tarred road.

 Check in for your flight across to Zanzibar.

-You will be met once you disembark from the plane by our representative, who will be holding a sign with your name.
-You will be assisted through passport control, luggage collection and luggage screening, and then be accompanied to meet up with your transfer driver.
+You will be met once you disembark from the plane by our representative who will be holding a sign with your name.
+You will be assisted through passport control, luggage collection and luggage screening, then accompanied to meet up with your transfer driver.